'If I can't have her no one will' - killer who shot partner gets 12 years' jail

 Flint Wallace coaxed his partner and first cousin, Leigh Wallace, to attend the session in Te Kuiti before shooting her in the head in the passenger seat of his vehicle outside their rural home on August 31, this year.

-Struggling to hold back tears, they spoke of a woman caught up in a volatile relationship with their cousin, who avoided eye contact with family in the public gallery as he was wheeled into court, for years.
+Struggling to hold back tears, they spoke of a woman who for years was caught up in a volatile relationship with their cousin, who avoided eye contact with family in the public gallery as he was wheeled into court.

 Leigh Wallace's mother, Rose, spoke of the guilt she felt for driving her daughter to Te Kuiti to attend the session, while her daughters, Tessa and Briar Rose, spoke of the anger and sadness they had felt since losing their mother.